What's the recovery like for LaseMD Ultra?

 Recovery timeline

-Redness subsides.
-Skin may feel slightly rough as the micro-ablated channels close.
+Redness subsides and the skin feels slightly rough as the micro-channels close.

-Skin normalizes.
-Brightness and texture improvement become noticeable.
+Skin normalizes and brightness and texture improvements become noticeable.

-Continued collagen stimulation and skin improvement.
-A series of 3–6 sessions delivers optimal results.
+Collagen stimulation continues.
+A series of 3 to 6 sessions gives optimal results.

 Recovery tips

-- Apply SPF 30+ daily starting the day after treatment
+- SPF 30+ daily starting the day after treatment

-- Gentle moisturizer soothes the skin in the first 48 hours
+- Gentle moisturizer soothes the skin for the first 48 hours

-- Avoid heavy sweating or heat for 24–48 hours
+- Avoid heavy sweating or heat for 24 to 48 hours

 What to avoid